hrvoje459/shamir-nemir-krumpir/README.md

 Then you just use exported functions as described in [Features](#features)

-1. There is a [bit će demo site](https://link_na_demo.org) that you can use to generate secret shares from secret
+1. There is a [demo site](https://shamir.hrvojeneedsadomain.tk/) that you can use to test out secret sharing